JB1035/PyBer_Analysis/README.md

 ![This is an image](images/fare_by_city_type_line.png)

 ## Summary
-* Peak months are similar across each city type except for suburban areas in the summer in comparison to rurual.
+* Peak months are similar across each city type except for suburban areas in the summer in comparison to rural.
-* Urban areas generate the most revenue with a higher return on fare per ride than fare per driver, showing more profitability.
-Maintain that equilibriam.
+* Urban areas generate the most revenue with a lowest return on fare per ride than fare per driver.
+A test could be conducted to see if cheaper fares capture more riders who may be taking other public transport or other, further increasing revenue.
 * Suburban areas generate the second most revenue, but at nearly half of Urban due to less rides and drivers.
-Adding more drivers could increase profitability.
+Add more drivers by increasing the revenue by increasing the price per fare.
 * Rural areas generate the least revenue at nearly less than a half of total rides and drivers.
-Adding more drivers could increase profitability.
+Add more drivers by increasing the revenue by increasing the price per fare.